n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `func00015fd0` to make sure it hasn't been modified.

-**Payload:** Corrupts `bgInit` by writing 16 bytes of 0x12 to a random address within that function.
+**Payload:** Corrupts `bgReset` by writing 16 bytes of 0x12 to a random address within that function.

 ### func0f15c920